February Birthday Ideas

 Key Takeaways:

 • Always plan for an indoor setting first and keep a backup plan in case the weather changes.
-For any outdoor elements, aim for midday between 11 AM and 2 PM to get the most sun and warmth.
+If you’re adding outdoor time and you live somewhere with a mild winter, plan it between 11 AM and 2 PM for the best daylight and the warmest part of the day.

 • Use the Age Ladder strategy to customize your party.
 You can take one idea, like a themed picnic or movie night, and adjust the activities and length of time to fit kids, teens, or adults perfectly.